JasonLn0711/NLP_2_AskSense/README.md

 ## 🚀 How It Works

 1. Loads a custom FAQ dataset from `data/faq_corpus.txt` and `data/faq_dataset_10000.txt`
-2. Encodes each FAQ entry into a vector using `all-MiniLM-L6-v2`
+2. Encodes each FAQ entry into a vector using `paraphrase-multilingual-MiniLM-L12-v2` (rather than using `all-MiniLM-L6-v2` for only English text.)
 3. Accepts a user input and encodes it as well
 4. Calculates cosine similarity between the query and every FAQ entry
 5. Displays the top matches in descending order of similarity